-After completing the course, students are able to judge, compare and apply data communications concepts to various situations encountered in industry; identify general concepts and techniques of data communications; explain the technology of the Internet; identify the most important server and storage architectures and the main mechanisms for providing high-capacity processing and storage capacity; and explain the regulatory environ-ment.
+After completing the course, students are able to judge, compare and apply data communications concepts and computing solutions to various situations encountered in industry; identify general concepts and techniques of data communications in different organizational environment; Explain core elements of IT infrastructure, principles underlying layered system architectures and the technology of the Internet; identify the most important server and storage architectures and the main mechanisms for providing high-capacity processing and storage capacity; Understand the principles of service virtualization, and concepts of IP networks and protocols; Explain structure of large-scale organizational IT infrastructure, and role of IT service management as organizational IT infrastructure solution; Understand opportunities for virtual computing service and configure IT infrastructure and security solution for small organization.
+The course aims to enable effective communication with technical, operational, managerial and service provider communities through improvement in technical knowledge and terminology.
+The course provides IT consultants with capabilities to make intelligent decisions regarding computing platform and service architectures by considering organizational flexibility.